anchorwrite/logosophe/apps/worker/scripts/Test_Users_Guide.md

 - Test users are clearly identified in the database
 - Test user management is restricted to system administrators only
 - Foreign key constraints have been optimized to prevent insertion issues
+- Session limits prevent abuse of the test system

 ## Troubleshooting